-Monkeypox (MPV) on Cape Cod: Resources for Residents, Visitors, Businesses, and Practitioners
+Monkeypox on Cape Cod: Resources for Residents, Visitors, Businesses, and Practitioners

-Monkeypox virus, which was recently renamed by the World Health Organization (WHO) as MPV, was discovered in 1958 among a colony of monkeys kept for research in Africa, is part of the same family of viruses as smallpox.
+Monkeypox virus was discovered in 1958 among a colony of monkeys kept for research in Africa, is part of the same family of viruses as smallpox.
 Symptoms of the virus are similar to those of smallpox, but milder.
-MPV is rarely fatal.
-Recently, the Centers for Disease Control and Prevention (CDC) has been tracking several cases of MPV around the world, due to an increase of cases in countries (including the United States) that don’t usually report it.
-As of July 5, 2022, 23 cases of MPV have been reported in the state of Massachusetts.
+Monkeypox is rarely fatal.
+Recently, the Centers for Disease Control and Prevention (CDC) has been tracking several cases of monkeypox around the world, due to an increase of cases in countries (including the United States) that don’t usually report it.

-MPV is considered rare and does not spread easily between people without close contact.
-The threat of MPV to the general U.S. population remains LOW.
+Monkeypox is considered rare and does not spread easily between people without close contact.
+The threat of monkeypox to the general U.S. population remains LOW.
 Nonetheless, it’s important for the public to be aware of symptoms and transmission, and remain vigilant in order to prevent further spread of the virus.

 - Direct contact (touch, intimacy, sexual contact) with body fluids or fluid from pox vesicles.